retornam/learning/README.md

-# Exercises and such in ruby and javascript.
+# Exercises and such in ruby, javascript, and python.
 Algorithms included.